-Michelle focuses her practice primarily on consumer protection, improper credit reporting and financial services class actions.
-Michelle is empathetic towards her clients and unyielding in her desire to win.
-Possessing a rare combination of an elite academic pedigree and real world trial skills, Michelle has successfully gone toe-to-toe with some of the world’s most powerful companies.
+Ms. Drake focuses her practice primarily on consumer protection, improper credit reporting and financial services class actions.
+Ms. Drake is empathetic towards her clients and unyielding in her desire to win.
+Possessing a rare combination of an elite academic pedigree and real world trial skills, Ms. Drake has successfully gone toe-to-toe with some of the world’s most powerful companies.

-Michelle was admitted to the bar in 2001 and has since served as lead class counsel in over fifty class and collective actions alleging violations of the Fair Credit Reporting Act, the Fair Debt Collection Practices Act, the Fair Labor Standards Act, various states’ unfair and deceptive trade practices acts, breach of contract and numerous other pro-consumer and pro-employee causes of action.
+Ms. Drake has since served as lead class counsel in over one hundred class and collective actions alleging violations of the Fair Credit Reporting Act, the Fair Debt Collection Practices Act, the Fair Labor Standards Act, various states’ unfair and deceptive trade practices acts, breach of contract and numerous other pro-consumer and pro-employee causes of action.

-Michelle serves on the Board of the National Association of Consumer Advocates, is a member of the Partner’s Council of the National Consumer Law Center, and is an At-Large Council Member for the Consumer Litigation Section for the Minnesota State Bar Association.
-She was named as a Super Lawyer in both 2013 and 2014, and was named as a Rising Star prior to that.
-Michelle was also appointed to the Federal Practice Committee in 2010 by the United States District Court for the District of Minnesota.
+Ms. Drake serves on the Board of the National Association of Consumer Advocates, is a member of the Partner’s Council of the National Consumer Law Center, and co-chairs Consumer Litigation Section for the Minnesota State Bar Association.
+She has been consistently named as a Super Lawyer.
+Ms. Drake was also appointed to the Federal Practice Committee in 2010 by the United States District Court for the District of Minnesota.
 She has been quoted in the New York Times and the National Law Journal, and her cases were named as “Lawsuits of the Year” by Minnesota Law & Politics in both 2008 and 2009.

 Hassan Zavareei earned his law degree from the University of California, Berkeley School of Law (Boalt Hall) in 1995, where he graduated as a member of the Order of the Coif.
 Mr. Zavareei graduated cum laude from Duke University in 1990, with degrees in Comparative Area Studies and Russian.
 After graduation from Boalt Hall, Mr. Zavareei joined the Washington, D.C. office of Gibson, Dunn & Crutcher LLP.
 In April of 2002, Mr. Zavareei became a founding partner of Tycko & Zavareei LLP, which now has offices in Washington, D.C. and Oakland, California.